Show hiring managers you have the knowledge to succeed

 When you finally graduated and received your diploma, what did it say?
 For example, you may have achieved a Bachelor of Arts (BA) or Master of Business Administration (MBA).

-Whatever it was, it's the most important education detail you can put on your resume, because it's the official evidence of your education.
+Whatever it was, it's the most important education detail you can put on your resume, because it's the official designation of your education.

-One of the most important things to remember is that you should list your degrees in reverse chronological order.
+One of the key things to remember is that you should list your degrees in reverse chronological order.
 That means you start with the most recent one (which is likely to be your highest) and work backward.
-Also, once you get into college there is no reason to add high school.
+Once you get into college there is no reason to include high school education.
 Employers know that you have to finish high school to get into college, so they'll assume you graduated.

 2. Major